Commerzbank: 2024–present

-On 14 February 2024 the FRG was reported to have declined to take part in Commerzbank's share buy-back programme.
-As a result, the FRG would increase its stake in the institution to 16.5%.
-In September 2024 the FRG revealed plans to sell a 4.5% percent chunk of Commerzbank.
+On 14 February 2024 Germany was reported to have declined to take part in Commerzbank's share buy-back programme.
+As a result, Germany would increase its stake in the institution to 16.5%.
+In September 2024 the Germany revealed plans to sell 4.5% of Commerzbank.
 It was revealed later that month that UniCredit under Andrea Orcel had been the buyer, and that he had informed the European Central Bank of his intention to increase his stake to more than 30%.
-Chancellor Olaf Scholz was affronted and angry and adjunct Finance Minister Florian Toncar counselled against the Italian's plan.

-In October 2024 Bettina Orlopp became chairwoman of the board.
+Chancellor Olaf Scholz was affronted and angry and Florian Toncar,Parliamentary State Secretary in the Federal Ministry of Finance, counselled against the Italian's plan.
+In October 2024 Bettina Orlopp became chair of the board.

-As of 2025 Commerzbank was Germany's second-largest retail bank and had around 20,000 full-time employees in its home market.
-CEO Bettina Orlopp announced in February 2025 that around 3,900 full-time positions will be cut by 2028.
-Around 3,300 of these will be in Germany.

-Also in 2025, the bank wants to prevent a hostile takeover by the Italian institute UniCredit.
-In July 2025, UniCredit announced that it had increased its stake in Commerzbank to 20%.
+As of 2025, Commerzbank was Germany's second-largest retail bank, employing around 20,000 full-time staff in Germany.
+In February 2025 CEO Bettina Orlopp announced that around 3,900 full-time positions were to be cut by 2028.
+Around 3,300 of these were expected be in Germany.
+In 2025, the bank sought to prevent a hostile takeover by UniCredit, an Italian financial institution.

+In July 2025, UniCredit announced it had increased its stake in Commerzbank to 20%.
+On 16 March 2026, UniCredit officially launched a €35bn takeover bid for Commerzbank, consisting of a voluntary exchange offer valuing Commerzbank at around €35bn and aiming to increase its stake to more than 30%.
+The Commerzbank board rejected this offer in May 2026.
+Investors representing 12.51% of shares tendered their shares which, along with derivative positions, took UniCredit's total position to 42.5% in June 2026.
+By July 2026, UniCredit had secured 47.6% of shares in Commerzbank.